olx-inc/nsindicator-mac/README.md

 How to Install ?
 ===============

-- Download the .zip file named 'nsIndicator.zip' located into the /bin folder
+- Download the .zip file named 'nsIndicator.zip' located into the /bin folder of this repository
 - Extract nsIndicator.app file and execute it! =)

 Requirements